 The Best Gluten Free Frosted Gingerbread Cookies

 How should I store cookies with icing on top?

-the best gluten free frosted gingerbread cookies
+Can I freeze gluten free frosted gingerbread cookies?

+The Best Gluten Free Frosted Gingerbread Cookies